Kenneth-kipkosgei/phase-3-code-challange-2/README.md

 A Python implementation of a coffee shop domain model with Customer, Coffee, and Order classes.

+## About

+This project demonstrates object-oriented programming principles in Python by modeling a coffee shop's core business entities.
+It implements proper class relationships, data validation, and aggregate methods to manage customers, coffee types, and orders efficiently.

 ## Classes

 - **Customer**: Manages customer data and orders